nnachefski/ocpstuff/images/README.md

 ###### # this template was generated from the buildconfigs of all five image folders in this context-dir.
 The command i used to generate this template is:
 ###### # oc export bc,is rhel7-custom rhel7-cuda s2i-custom-core s2i-custom-base s2i-custom-python35 -n openshift > custom-images-template.yml
 #### # Begin
 ###### # the idea is to clone and then customize the rhel7-custom folder/image.
 Insert your org's certs, gpgkeys, repo files, etc...
-Then, you can build (and provide) customized runtime images to your developers and operations communities.
+Then, you can build (and provide) customized runtime images to your developers and operations teams.

 ##### # set the project that we want to build these image in.
 Using the 'openshift' project will allow others to use these images by default
 ```